-The huge data accessibility can solve major issues faced by telecom industry today.
+The huge data accessibility can solve major issues faced by the telecom industry today.
 Advanced analytics can give an insight into peak usage hours, which in turn, can help the companies to address network congestion issues.
 Similarly, mapping out individual consumer details on a regular basis can help the operators differentiate between high-priority clients from defectors.
 It would, then, become easier for operators to plan out added value services to top-priority clients as well as prevent revenue loss by providing bite-sized payment options to defectors.

 The operation and services of telecom operators can be largely and positively altered by data science.
 Problem-solving and iterations based on algorithms can be a reliable source to make commendable decisions that set the course of an agile network.

-One of the leading telecom players, Verizon has recently come up with variable data-oriented prepaid plans to cater to the next-gen users.
-It includes alluring features like carryover data and mobile hotspot in addition to unlimited voice and text services within the US.
+One of the leading telecom players, Verizon has recently come up with variable data-oriented prepaid plans to cater to next-gen users.
+It includes alluring features like carryover data and mobile hotspots in addition to unlimited voice and text services within the US.
 Additional services like unlimited calling to neighboring countries (Mexico and Canada) can be availed at minimal prices.
 This has happened by a clear mapping of maximum usage in terms of voice, text and data-based services, as well as territorial mapping of service radius.
 Such lucrative offers have helped the company secure new subscribers.

-In conclusion, advanced analytics and data science can help telecom operators provide superior consumer experience.
+In conclusion, advanced analytics and data science can help telecom operators provide a superior consumer experience.
 Just the way, it has always helped and backed up every UX project.

 3. Simplicity and Clarity

 Another benchmark for great UX designs is simplicity and clarity of your product and services to the users.
-Basic human psychology suggests that as complex as the human mind is, it appreciates the simplicity and is naturally bound to lean towards it.
+Basic human psychology suggests that as complex as the human mind is, it appreciates simplicity and is naturally bound to lean towards it.

 Instead of adding up multiple elements to attract telecom subscribers, it serves much better to streamline the service and application infrastructure.
 The same approach works to smooth out the internal operations as well.

-An ideal UX applicability to streamline internal operations in the telecom sector would be aimed at removal of redundant platforms, automated server deployment.
-At the consumer touch-points, it can be reflected by automated service-ticket management, simplified billing and reduced service errors.
+An ideal UX applicability to streamline internal operations in the telecom sector would be aimed at the removal of redundant platforms, automated server deployment.
+At the consumer touch-points, it can be reflected by automated service-ticket management, simplified billing, and reduced service errors.
 Another approach could be directed towards adjustment of storage capacity and load volumes.

 4. Added Value Integration